How We Montessori…

 We're proud of the programming and environment that we provide at Little Tree.
 We have an open door policy for enrolled families so they can visit their children at any time during the day, and are welcome to visit.
 Family involvement is of high importance to us, we encourage communication and feedback from parents & guardians.

-- TreeHouse Kids - EverProven CrossFit gym of Dover provides a year-round physical fitness program, designed specifically for children.
-It is a fun and exciting way to learn the fundamentals of an active, healthy lifestyle through simple callisthenic exercises, athletic games and nutritional education.*
+TreeHouse Kids - EverProven CrossFit gym of Dover provides a year-round physical fitness program, designed specifically for children.
+It is a fun and exciting way to learn the fundamentals of an active, healthy lifestyle through simple calisthenic exercises, athletic games and nutritional education.*

-- Fun with Ukulele - Our own Miss Erin strums her ukulele and hosts sign-alongs with her beautiful voice in Madbury.
-Miss Jo, retired preschool teacher, sings and strums her Ukulele each month for the Dover children.*
+Fun with Ukulele - Miss Jo, retired preschool teacher, sings and strums her Ukulele each month for the New Hampshire children.*

 Key: ^ - Montana Only; * New Hampshire Only; + Madbury, NH Only